aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 challenges, user migrations and custom verification messages.
 Learn more about triggers at [User Pool Workflows with Triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html).

-Lambda triggers can either be specified as part of the `UserPool` construct's construction, or it can be added later, via methods on the construct, as so -
+Lambda triggers can either be specified as part of the `UserPool` initialization, or it can be added later, via methods on the construct, as so -

 ```ts
 const authChallengeFn = new lambda.Function(this, 'authChallengeFn', {